 After decluttering and deciding what you would like to sell, contact your municipality and/or homeowner’s association to get acquainted with their yard sale policies, so you’re not shut down or fined before earning money.
 Ask neighbors and friends if they’d like to join in or create a community-wide sale to draw bigger crowds.
 When you’re scheduling a yard sale date keep in mind that holiday weekends are not ideal and that actually Fridays and Saturdays are the best days for a yard sale.
 No matter what limits you make understand that interested parties will ignore scheduled times and show up whenever.

 Advertising and Arranging

 Advertise your yard sale around town and online to garner the most traffic and strategically place colorful, bold signs to promote it.
 Borrow tables from neighbors and local friends to display your wares.
 Mark each item with large, legible price tags including free items you’re giving away, and don’t forget to keep anything you don’t want to sell and personal items away from salable stuff.
-Place like items together, says This Old House, and arrange them in an artful yet neat and orderly fashion.
+A place like items together, says This Old House, and arrange them in an artful yet neat and orderly fashion.
 Yard Sale Queen proposes placing same-size kids’ clothing and small toys together in plastic bags and including a sign stating, “All Sales Final,” to eliminate returns.
-Money Saving Mom suggests having drinks available for sale or even permitting your children to erect a lemonade stand for the occasion.
+Money-Saving Mom suggests having drinks available for sale or even permitting your children to erect a lemonade stand for the occasion.
 At the end of the day, she continues, gimmicks like offering whatever can be filled in a bag for a dollar is a good way to get rid of odds and ends.

 Pricing and Negotiating